ashwanthkumar/finder/README.md

 }
 ```

-Finder uses an Index to store and retrive metadata information regarding every record.
-By default we use LevelDB backed index engine, but again it is pluggable.
+Finder uses an Index to store and retrieve metadata information regarding every record.
+By default we use LevelDB backed index, but again it is pluggable.
 Most likely we could use something like [ElephantDB](https://github.com/nathanmarz/elephantdb) to query the index.

 ## TODOs
 - <s>Build a HTTP service to provide access to these datasets</s>
-- Write ElephantDB Index Reader
+- ElephantDB Adaptors
+- Partitioned Indexes - Comes for free with ElephantDB but for local LevelDB instances we might want to build something on our own
+- Versioned datasets - Each version could be a different run of the view in Batch Layer

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0